nath54/supersnake/README.md

 The controls:
 -------------

-To control your snake, there are 4 controls available :
+To control your snake, there are 4 controls available:

-    -The 1st control :
+- The 1st control:
-        -Key up to go up
+	- Key up to go up
-        -Key down to go down
+	- Key down to go down
-        -Key left to go left
+	- Key left to go left
-        -Key right to go right
+	- Key right to go right

-    -The 2nd control :
+- The 2nd control:
-        -Key numpad8 to go up
+	- Key numpad8 to go up
-        -Key numpad2 to go down
+	- Key numpad2 to go down
-        -Key numpad4 to go left
+	- Key numpad4 to go left
-        -Key numpad6 to go right
+	- Key numpad6 to go right

-    -The 3rd control :
+- The 3rd control:
-        -Key o to go up
+	- Key o to go up
-        -Key l to go down
+	- Key l to go down
-        -Key k to go left
+	- Key k to go left
-        -Key m to go right
+	- Key m to go right

-    -The 4th control :
+- The 4th control:
-        -Key t to go up
+	- Key t to go up
-        -Key g to go down
+	- Key g to go down
-        -Key f to go left
+	- Key f to go left
-        -Key h to go right
+	- Key h to go right

 Enjoy !